learnk8s/learnk8s.io/src/clusterSize/content.md

 > This issue is also discussed in a related article of this blog named [**Architecting Kubernetes clusters — choosing a worker node size**](https://learnk8s.io/kubernetes-node-size).

-**Now, let's look at the other extreme — many small single-use clusters.**
+**Now, let's look at the opposite approach — many small clusters.**

 ## 2. Many small single-use clusters